n123git/YWSaveEditor/README.md

 ---

 ## Table of Contents:
- - See the `docs` folder for technical documentation.
+ - See the `docs` folder for technical documentation (Don't worry, I saved you the effort of trying to go through my terrible code :D).
  - Visit `Releases` for downloads and source code.
- - Use `Issues` or `Pull Requests` to report bugs and suggest features.
+ - Use `Issues` or `Pull Requests` to report bugs and suggest features (or just ping @n123original on discord).

 ## Features